 As for Shen, venture capital is a business of regrets.
 “The most interesting part of investing is that you have to live with regrets,” said Shen.
 “Even if I invested in Jinri Toutiao from day one, I might still regret that I didn't put more money into it.”
 For an investor, the more important thing is to learn from all the regrets from the past and make better decisions in the future.

 Shen also insists that crisis is another "normal" that businesses, both startups and investors, should be always prepared to cope with.

-“Even a company as successful as Alibaba and Tencent still fears that its existing business model will be disrupted one day.
+“Even successful companies like Alibaba and Tencent still fear that their business models will be disrupted one day.
 So does Sequoia Capital China,” he said.
-“What matters is sticking to core competencies and adapting to changes in an ever-changing market.”
+“What’s crucial is staying focus on your core competencies and adapting to an ever-changing market.”